Ninjamamia/ground-branch-enhanced-mod/gbem-README.md

 The goal of this mod is to provide drop in replacements for vanilla game modes, with added functionality to bring some more variety and fun to the game.

-The only existing replacement game mode provided for now is *intel retrieval*.
+The only existing game mode provided (for now) is __*intel retrieval enhanced*__.

+Added functionality are listed below:

+**Actor group randomiser**

-The only added function is the actor *group randomiser* which allows map editors to control the visibility of a actor, or group of actors, using the tag system directly in the mission editor.
+Allows to control visibility of an actor, or group of actors, using specific tags in the mission editor.
+See [_Actor group randomiser tags_](#actorgrouprandomiser) section below.

+**Delayed extract point reveal**

+Mission setting for when to actually reveal the extract point on the map, with the following
+possibilities: before round start (vanilla), on round start, after collecting intel.

 ## Usage

 ### Link the replacement script

-First you need to link the the replacement _script_ provided from the _mission_ you want to edit.
+You will need to link the _mission_ you want to edit to the replacement _script_ provided.

 To do that, load the said mission in the mission editor.
 Then click the sort of notepad icon on the top left corner of the screen and in the drop down menu click on _select_.

-A window will pop up where you can select the wanted script, those provided by this mod are grouped under the `gbme/` directory (make sure to save your mission once you select the appropriate script).
+A window will pop up where you can select the wanted script, those provided by this mod are grouped under the `gbme/` directory.

-### Group randomiser tags
+Make sure to save your mission once you select the appropriate script.

+## Actor group randomiser

-To control the visibility of an actor, you need to set up some tags on the said actor.
-Here is the list of available tags:
+To control the visibility of an actor, you need to add some tags to the said actor in the mission editor.

+### Tags

 **`GroupRnd`**
 Mandatory for all actors you want to control using this randomiser.